PA Inspired Leadership (PIL) Legislation*

 2. What professional educators are affected by the legislation?

-All active school and system leaders employed in the following positions:
+All active school and system leaders employed in the following positions in Commonwealth districts and schools:

 - Assistant or Vice Principal